+Symptoms of bowel cancer.
 Bowel cancer is a malignant degeneration of the glandular epithelium mainly of the colon or rectum.
-The first stages are characterised by lingering symptomatology, distracting from the primary pathology and resembling a disorder of the gastrointestinal tract.
-The leading radical method of treatment is surgical excision of the affected tissue.
+The first stages are characterised by lingering symptomatology, distracting from both the primary pathology and resembling a disorder of the gastrointestinal tract.
+So, the leading radical method of treatment is surgical excision of the affected tissue.

 Diagnosis of cancer only according to clinical symptoms is unpromising because of the numerous manifestations of the disease.
-Symptoms of bowel cancer can vary.
-The following description of the symptoms is given to show the variety of signs of pathology, and to confirm the importance of competent medical diagnosis by modern methods.
+Besides, symptoms of bowel cancer can vary.
+The following description of the symptoms shows the variety of signs of pathology and to confirm the importance of competent medical diagnosis by modern methods.

 Colorectal cancer has no characteristic (pathognomonic) symptoms.
-There are several groups of bowel cancer symptoms that characterise various pathological processes within the patient’s body.
+However, there are several groups of bowel cancer symptoms that characterise various pathological processes within the patient’s body.

 A violation of the integrity of the mucous membranes of the intestinal wall accompanies the initial stages of colon cancer.

 As a result, the gate opens for infection, the contents of the intestine get into the blood, causing intoxication.
 Here are the symptoms of bowel cancer:

 You can mess the disease with a variety of intoxications, caused, for example, by inflammatory diseases of the heart, joints or upper respiratory tract.

 Pseudosinflammatory (reminiscent of widespread inflammation) symptoms of bowel cancer develop in later stages of oncology with metastases to the lungs, ovaries.

 The following signs of the disease are as follows:

 Colonic Irrigation with bicarbonate of soda and the probiotic implant can prevent the development of oncology, as well as maintain the health of the large intestine.